MatheusCTorres/Form/README.md

 # form
-form using React,JS NodeJS and MySQL
+form using ReactJS NodeJS and MySQL

 ## How to run the project?